-The financial statements have been prepared on the historical cost basis except for the following:

-- (i) any derivative financial instruments are measured at fair value; and - (ii) any held-for-trading financial assets are measured at fair value; with changes in fair value recorded in earnings.
+The consolidated financial statements have been prepared on the historical cost basis except for certain financial assets which are measured at fair value with changes in fair value recorded in earnings.

-The methods used to measure fair values are discussed in (note 12).
+The methods used to measure fair values are discussed in (note 4).